Cfretz244/libdart/README.md

 ```

 The **Dart** container types (`dart::object` and `dart::array`) model the API
-of the STL equivalents, allowing for extremely expressive, idiomatic, and type-safe
+of the `std` equivalents (`std::map` and `std::vector` respectively), allowing
-interaction with a dynamically typed notation language from a statically typed
+for extremely expressive, idiomatic, and type-safe interaction with a dynamically
-programming language:
+typed notation language from a statically typed programming language:
 ```c++
 #include <dart.h>
 #include <iostream>